David-Durst/csknow/docs/dev_setup_guide.md

     1. `cd` into `web_vis`
     2. Install nvm (the npm version manager) `./scripts/install_nvm.sh`
     2. Close and reopen your terminal for the installation to take effect.
-    3. Install npm/node by running `./scripts/install_node.sh`
+    3. Install npm/node by running `source ./scripts/install_node.sh`
     4. Install the package by running `npm install`
     5. Continuously rebuild the visualization system as code changes by running `npm run watch` (**note:** must run this at least once, even if not making